-7 ACTION Conduct a nexus study for commercial linkage fees as a LEAD AGENCY/PARTNERS City of Kirkland IMPLEMENTATION TIMELINE Adopt with Plan, Initiate upon adoption, short-term (0-5 years), medium-term (5-10 years), long-term (10+ years), Ongoing Medium-term STATUS 1 = Funded or resourced (staffed) 2 = City considering allocating funding in future (e.g., CIP and/or budget process/staffing) 3 = Long-range Vision method to support affordable housing targets by collecting fees from new commercial development.
+IMPLEMENTATION TIMELINE Adopt with Plan, Initiate STATUS 1 = Funded or resourced (staffed) 2 = City considering ACTION LEAD AGENCY/PARTNERS upon adoption, short-term (0-5 years), medium-term (5-10 years), long-term (10+ years), Ongoing 2 = City considering allocating funding in future (e.g., CIP and/or budget process/staffing) 3 = Long-range Vision 7 Conduct a nexus study for commercial linkage fees as a method to support affordable housing targets by collecting fees from new commercial development.
 To the extent new State-wide enabling legislation is needed, add to the City's legislative agenda.
-8 Adopt a Tax Increment Financing district and project list that identifies infrastructure projects in the Station Area that are necessary to encourage and support future redevelopment and housing production.
+City of Kirkland Medium-term 2 8 Adopt a Tax Increment Financing district and project list that identifies infrastructure projects in the Station Area that are necessary to encourage and support future redevelopment and housing production.
 City of Kirkland Short-term 2 ECON OMIC DEVELOPMENT 9 Adopt development standards that accommodate a range of commercial spaces, particularly smaller scale commercial spaces that are accessible to small, local businesses.
 City of Kirkland Adopt with Plan (FBC) 1 10 Identify opportunities for multi- benefit partnerships and programs between private, public, and non- profit organizations in the Station Area to create community benefits.
-City of Kirkland Initiate upon adoption 1 NATUI RAL ENVIRONMENT AND SUSTAIN IABILITY 11 Implement the City's Sustainability Strategic Plan goals in the Station Area and develop a monitoring program to track.
+City of Kirkland Initiate upon adoption 1 NATU RAL ENVIRONMENT AND SUSTAIN IABILITY 11 Implement the City's Sustainability Master Strategic Plan goals in the Station Area and develop a monitoring program to track.
 City of Kirkland Initiate upon adoption 1 12 Integrate strategies into sustainability regulations for the district that "future-proof" the plan to ensure development is not precluding future innovation in the field.
 City of Kirkland Adopt with Plan (FBC) 1 13 Identify programs that support achievement of state and regional greenhouse gas emissions reductions goals.
 City of Kirkland Initiate upon adoption 1 14 Identify programs that reduce air pollution and greenhouse gas emissions by increasing alternatives to driving alone.
 City of Kirkland Initiate upon adoption 1 15 Expand electric transportation infrastructure in the Station Area.
 City of Kirkland/Transit Agencies/Private development Short-term 2 16 Identify programs that encourage retrofitting of existing buildings to reduce building energy use.
 City of Kirkland Short-term 2